Copy-House/copy-house.github.io/_insights/how-human-behaviour-influences-client-relationships.md

 ---
 layout: insight
-title: "How Human Behaviour Influences Client Relationships | CH"
+title: "How Human Behaviour Influences Client Relationships"
 meta_description: "In this article, we share our top tips as an agency for navigating the thorny issue of working with clients."
 image: "/assets/images_old/insight-header.webp"
 author: CopyHouse
-date: 24-06-25
+date: 2025-06-25
 ---

 # How human behaviour influences client-agency relationships